DataFire/Integrations/integrations/generated/google_servicemanagement/README.md

     * items [Option](#option)
   * packed `boolean`: Whether to use alternative packed wire representation.
   * typeUrl `string`: The field type URL, without the scheme, for message or enumeration

-### FlowOperationMetadata
-* FlowOperationMetadata `object`: The metadata associated with a long running operation resource.
-  * cancelState `string` (values: RUNNING, UNCANCELLABLE, CANCELLED): The state of the operation with respect to cancellation.
-  * deadline `string`: Deadline for the flow to complete, to prevent orphaned Operations.
-  * flowName `string`: The name of the top-level flow corresponding to this operation.
-  * operationType `integer`: Operation type which is a flow type and subtype info as that is missing in
-  * resourceNames `array`: The full name of the resources that this flow is directly associated with.
-    * items `string`
-  * startTime `string`: The start time of the operation.
-  * surface `string` (values: UNSPECIFIED_OP_SERVICE, SERVICE_MANAGEMENT, SERVICE_USAGE, SERVICE_CONSUMER_MANAGEMENT)

 ### GenerateConfigReportRequest
 * GenerateConfigReportRequest `object`: Request message for GenerateConfigReport method.